m-c-hill/pytest-demo/README.md

 ### Running specific tests

-You can run a specific test file or function using the following syntax:
+A specific test file or function can be run using the following commands:

 ```bash
 # Run all tests in a specific file